 “Barin, I am not sure.
-I may fail at both.
+Perhaps I will fail at both.
 I am not sure how to face this enemy and I sure as hell know nothing about running a kingdom!”

 Zeta never looked at Barin.
 She knew he was right.
 It did not make it any easier to swallow, but she knew he was right.
 Her skills in battle had never been close to being tested.
-She lost her arm protecting one of her sisters.
+Her arm was severed protecting one of her sisters.
 She decided right then on the spot.
 She would go to Erda and free her sister, and anyone who opposed her would die by her blade.

-“Yes Zeta, it is a stretch by the wildest imagination, but you must realize.
+“Yes, Zeta, it is a stretch of the wildest imagination, but you must realize.
 You are also Queen of this planet.
 The people of earth result from your people wanting to create a race of free-thinking people who lived without conflict.”